Notify Kit FCM Mode

 iOS NSE setup

 iOS requires a Notification Service Extension (NSE) to rewrite incoming APNs notifications before display.
-FCM Mode ships with a CLI that scaffolds this for you.
+FCM Mode has two automated setup paths:

 npx react-native-notify-kit init-nse